-When 50% of Aussie's aren't meeting the very basic recommendation to eat 1-2 pieces of fruit each day, our problem is not that we eat too much fruit - it's that we don't eat enough!
+When only 5% of Aussies eat their recommended fruit and veg for the day, our problem is not that we eat too much fruit – it’s that we don’t eat enough!

 Want to lose weight?
 Do it the healthy way.
 Don’t cut out fruit!
 Make sure you’re hitting the recommended serves of fruit and vegetables per day (aim for at least 7!)
 If you still have room to eat treat food after you’re so full from filling up on the good stuff, become mindful of how much treat food you’re eating.
 Simples!